mverleg/java-result/README.md

    // Err(problem)
    ```

-   There is also a `Stream` collector that does the same thing, but stops the stream after the first error:
+   There is also a `Stream` collector that does the same thing:

    ```java
    Result<List<Integer>, DivError> streamResult = Stream.of(2, 1, 0, -1, -2)